-The mid-16th Century saw an increased understanding and production of maps.
-This is because of advances in printing methods from copper plates and an increasing need for them by the military for battle.
 The first known map of Yorkshire existed in 1577 and made on the orders of Queen Elizabeth I by Dewsbury-born cartographer Christopher Saxton.
-He is known as the first person to produce county maps.
+Christopher is known as the first person to produce county maps.
 Saxton collected them to form the “Atlas of England and Wales, published in 1579 and the first of its kind.
 He learnt his mapping skills from his master and vicar of Dewsbury, John Rudd, who had attempted to create similar maps of English regions.

-Illustrations were around the maps sides.
-Although these early maps served a practical purpose of including decorative pictures, such as boats and sea monsters in the ocean, it added to their ornamental value, too.
-The work of the ageing Rudd and the younger Saxton are so detailed and pioneering that Queen Elizabeth gave them exclusivity of their work for the next ten years.
+Illustrations were around the side of the maps.
+Although these early maps served a practical purpose by including pictures such as boats and sea monsters, it added to their ornamental value.
+The work of the ageing Rudd and the younger Saxton are so detailed and pioneering.
+Queen Elizabeth gave them exclusivity of their work for the next ten years.
 This means no one could copy them.

 Maps of Yorkshire from the late 18th Century onwards would fall into the hands of one of the best-known map-making companies in the world.
 This company is called Ordnance Survey.
 The organisation had existed since the French Revolution of 1789 for the military.
 Their first job was to map vulnerable parts of the South Coast to stop the spread of revolution over the Channel.

 Like everywhere else with the Industrial Age, Yorkshire was changing.
-New canals and railways needed to be included on maps of the area and the expanding towns of Leeds, Bradford and Sheffield.
-More and better access was needed.
-They produced new six inch per mile maps of the three ridings in 1848, including their new features in an ever-changing landscape.
+New canals and railways needed including on maps of the area and the expanding towns of Leeds, Bradford and Sheffield.
+We needed more and better access.
+They produced new six inch per mile maps of the three Ridings in 1848, including their new features in an ever-changing landscape.

 Ordnance Survey became the standard bearers for mapping to the present day.
-Throughout the 20th Century, with the popularisation of cars, maps need an update yearly to include new roads, motorways, bypasses and even the locations of speed cameras.
-Some maps became localised and detailed, which contained only a few places, aimed first at walkers, a popular pastime in the county.
+In the 20th Century, maps needed a yearly update to include new roads, motorways, bypasses and even speed camera locations.
+Some maps became localise and detailed, containing only a few places.
+These were first aimed at walkers, a popular pastime in the county.

 In 1996, the maps had to be re-drawn yet again, after Humberside and Cleveland were abolished.
 The south bank of the Humber returned to Lincolnshire and the East Riding restored, albeit in a smaller version than before, reflected in the maps of its time.
 Modern map-makers had to put up with the whim of politicians.
 However, they were helped by the technology in which to keep up with the changes.